Skip to main content

 Input tracks (app to model)

 Some models accept input tracks (e.g. a webcam feed for video-to-video transformation).
-Publish a media track to the model once connected.
+Input tracks are explicit: the model receives nothing on a sendonly track until your app publishes a media track to it.
+Connecting alone never starts sending, so publish once the connection reaches ready.
 The JavaScript variant captures the webcam with getUserMedia; in React the WebcamStream component captures and publishes for you.

 reactor.on("statusChanged", async (status) => {